jcarter2010/Meringue/README.txt

 ----------------

-A Raspberry Pi/Linux Text Editor (Now with Python and Java syntax coloring!)
+A Raspberry Pi Linux Windows and OS X text editor

 ----------------